LiskArchive/lisk-legacy-docs/interact-with-network.md

 ## C. Use Lisk Hub
 [Lisk Hub](https://lisk.io/hub) is the Graphical User Interface (GUI) to interact with the network.

-It consists of wallet functionalities like sending transactions and view account history, and more extended features like delegate voting or registering as a delegate.
+It consists of wallet functionalities like sending transactions and viewing account history, as well as more extended features like delegate voting or registering as a delegate.

 ## D. Query the API
 Query the [API](https://lisk.io/documentation/lisk-core/api) manually.
 Either from a public node, or connect to your own private node to interact with the network.